CLASS DESCRIPTIONS

 The following descriptions provide a sense of each class, but to understand their impact and usefulness you’ll just have to experience and practice the techniques yourself—which is why we invite you to attend the first weekend at for a modest donation to cover food and materials.

-INTUITIVE SKILLS WORKSHOP+PERSONAL SKILLS WORKSHOP (Earth Philosophy 1-2)
+INTUITIVE SKILLS + PERSONAL SKILLS WORKSHOPS (Earth Philosophy 1 and 2)

 This intensive class combines two levels of the Earth Philosophy curriculum, beginning Saturday morning and running to Sunday afternoon.
 In the Intuitive Skills part of the program, we show you, through many activities and lots of practice, how to own and trust your intuition.
 In the Personal Skills curriculum, you learn how interactions with the natural world can address personal questions and empower personal gifts that may be temporarily lost in the modern world.